SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

                 }
             }
             @Tab("tvOS 18 and older") {
-                No difference, as sheets are already full-screen by default.
+                On tvOS 18 and earlier, `isFullScreenCover(true)` has minimal impact as sheets are already presented full-screen by default.
+However, enabling this option ensures consistency with newer versions, maintaining a distraction-free experience for users interacting via remote, ideal for alerts or setup screens on older tvOS systems.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-isFullScreenCover-False-tvOS18", alt: "Full Screen (False)") {